AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/docs/evaluation_pipeline_concept.md

 ```
 You are taking a multiple-choice exam on Oil & Gas geoscience.
 For each question, select the single best answer from the options provided.
-Respond with the letter of your answer (A, B, C, or D).
+State your final answer as a single letter: A, B, C, or D.
 ```

 ### User prompt